apache/pdfbox-docs/content/2.0/migration.md

 There are some significant changes to the package structure of PDFBox:

 - Jempbox is no longer supported and was removed in favour of Xmpbox
+- the package `org.apache.pdfbox.pdmodel.edit` was removed.
+The class `PDPageContentStream` was moved to the parent package.
 - all examples were moved to the new package "pdfbox-examples"
 - all commandline tools were moved to the new package "pdfbox-tools"
 - all debugger related stuff was moved to the new package "pdfbox-debugger"